 “Nathan, there is no flag!”
 Kyle looked nervously to see if Cato had heard him.
 “We’re playing soccer, except it’s the kill-the-guy-with-the-ball version.”

 “He’s already smacked me a couple of times Nathan, believe me I know.”
 Nathan looked at his cousin with concern.
-He saw two visible bruises on Kyle’s forehead and on his left cheek.
+He saw two visible bruises on Kyle’s forehead and on his left cheek as well.

 “Are you okay?”